pmvalente171/CAD_P1/README.md

 # README #

-CAD repository for shared memory labs
+CAD repository for CUDA labs

 ### How do I get set up? ###